 Ballatori serves as Artist Teacher/Associate Professor of Flute at the University of Wisconsin-Whitewater (UW-W).
 The recipient of the University of Texas System’s Regents’ Outstanding Teaching Award, she previously served as Associate Professor of Flute at the University of Texas Rio Grande Valley (UTRGV).
 Her students have been named winners and finalists in local, state, regional, and national competitions, including those sponsored by the National Flute Association and Texas Association of Music Schools, and have been accepted into top summer festivals and graduate programs.
 Under Ballatori's direction, the UTRGV Flute Choir and Flautarra Ensemble enjoyed the university's first invitations to appear as featured performers at the National Flute Association Convention (2015, 2014, 2013), Texas Music Educators Association Convention (2016, 2014), and Texas Flute Festival (2012).
 The UW-Whitewater Flute Ensemble made its first appearance at the Wisconsin Flute Festival in 2017.

 A winner of the National Flute Association’s Graduate Research Competition, Ballatori’s doctoral thesis, “Suite Paysanne Hongroise for Flute and Piano by Béla Bartók/Arr.
 Paul Arma: A Performer’s Guide,” was recognized for its outstanding contribution to flute research.
 Her articles have been published in American Music Teacher, Flute Talk, and Flutist Quarterly.
 Ballatori is currently Director of the University of Wisconsin-Whitewater Flute Camp.
 She has served as co-director of the Frontera Chamber Music Society, a non-profit organization she co-founded in 2012, and as co-director and co-founder of the South Texas Flute & Clarinet Festival.
-She joined the Board of the National Flute Association in November 2016, and previously served the organization as coordinator of the NFA High School Soloist Competition from 2009-2014.
+She was a member of the Board of the National Flute Association from 2016-2019, and previously served the organization as coordinator of the NFA High School Soloist Competition from 2009-2014.

 Ballatori completed the Doctor of Musical Arts in Flute Performance, Pedagogy, and Literature at the University of Colorado at Boulder.
 The recipient of a Rotary Foundation Ambassadorial Scholarship, she received a postgraduate diploma from the Royal Northern College of Music in Manchester, England where she studied with Peter Lloyd, retired principal flutist of the London Symphony Orchestra.
 She earned performance degrees at Louisiana State University (M.M.) and George Mason University (B.M.).
 Her major teachers include Alexa Still, Katherine Kemler, Judith Lapple, and Diane Smith.